 Affordable Medicare Part D in Lowell, Massachusetts

-You want your prescription drug plan to be as affordable as possible — especially if you require life-saving drugs in order to extend and improve your life.
-For those who stick with Original Medicare, the Part D prescription drug plan in Massachusetts is fairly simple: you pay a low monthly premium, you pay for your prescriptions out of pocket until you hit your deductible, and after that, you can get your prescriptions for pennies on the dollar depending on your formulary.
+You want your prescription drug plan to be as affordable as possible — especially if you require life-saving drugs to extend and improve your life.
+For those who stick with Original Medicare, the Part D prescription drug plan in Massachusetts is fairly simple: you pay a low monthly premium, you pay for your prescriptions out of pocket until you hit your deductible, and after that, you can get your medications for pennies on the dollar depending on your formulary.

 Between Humana and Unitedhealthcare, believe it or not, Unitedhealthcare has the fewest upfront annual costs compared to Humana.
 It may have a more expensive monthly premium, but the lower deductible means that the combined cost will be more affordable in the long run.